-a.
-Financial Sustainability
+3.6.1 Financial Sustainability

 The goal of financial sustainability specifies that the City should be able to finance affordable and equitable delivery and development.
 It should continue to maintain financial stability and sustainability through cautious expenditure, sound financial systems and a range of revenue and funding sources.
 The specific objectives of financial sustainability relate to the following: